 This is your chance to hook them with your offerings.
 If you’ve published an ebook, it is a great opportunity to send it into the hands of subscribers.
 You can also take a more straightforward approach and offer a discount to subscribers who sign up prior to the product’s launch.

 Next, I am going to look at the ways to build subscriber list early in your business whether you’re creating a new product or brand.
-I will then share some general tips for building email lists.
+I will then share some general tips on how to get email subscribers.

 How to Increase Your Email Subscription List?